Green Pea Salad is a surprisingly tasty salad that will delight your whole family and give you some old-fashioned vibes.

 Green Pea Salad Ingredients

-To make this side salad recipe, you will need these ingredients from the grocery store (see the recipe below for exact amounts and instructions):
+To make this creamy pea salad recipe, you will need these ingredients from the grocery store (see the recipe below for exact amounts and instructions):

-- Pour the dressing over the green pea mixture.
+3. Pour the pea salad dressing over the green pea mixture.
 Mix all together.

 Storage Instructions